Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_3/Backoffice/US_7.2.10/README.md

 The admin will input the name of the type of room to add in the system.

+The room type is composed by:

+- Internal Code
+- Designation
+- Description (this field is optional)
+- Sultability for surgeries (Yes or No)

-The room type has a unique name.
-Two or more room types must not have the same name.
+The designation of the room type must be unique on the system.

 The room type will be a category to select the room when create a operation room in the system.